Thread City Cyclers

 - The means with which to change a tire (tire irons, extra tube, pump or CO2 cartridges)

-- Roadside tool kit to make simple adjustments (allen wrenches at a minimum)
+- Roadside tool kit to make simple adjustments (hex keys at a minimum)

 - Two water bottles

 - Cell phone; consider loading the TCC emergency contact list onto your phone and/or having contact info for those you ride with most often on your phone)

 - Five or ten bucks to purchase sustenance along the way